 The nave and chancel of the church of St. Michael in Myddfai were erected at the end of the thirteenth or the beginning of the fourteenth century.
-Around the 1500, the building was enlarged by a northern nave, and in the seventeenth century by a porch.
+It were probably founded by the knightly family of the name Wroth, who in 1299 obtained the advowson.
+Around the 1500, the building was enlarged by a northern aisle, and in the seventeenth century by a porch.
 In the 19th century, during the renovation, the sacristy and the western bellcote were added.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.